Kevin Julio: 2006 - 2011: Debut television and film

-2012–present: Critical acclaim, debut presenting, and FTV
+2012 - present: Critical acclaim, debut presenting, and FTV

-In 2013 he was cast in the second season of Heart Series, "Heart Series 2".
+In 2013, he was cast in the second season of Heart Series, "Heart Series 2".
 His first leading role was in the "Bidadari-Bidadari Surga" (Heaven Angels) (2013).
-He received critical acclaimed with his role as Tristan in Ganteng-Ganteng Serigala (Handsome Wolves) (2014) In 2015 GGS back with it second season titled, Ganteng-Ganteng Serigala (Returns), it set earlier before first season.
-Kevin and all main casts left the show because the production changed it whole story, but he then called back him for the last episode.
+He received critical acclaimed with his role as Tristan in Ganteng-Ganteng Serigala (Handsome Wolves) (2014) In 2015, GGS back with it second season titled, Ganteng-Ganteng Serigala (Returns), it set earlier before first season.
+Kevin Julio and all main casts left the show because the production changed it whole story, but he then called back him for the last episode.

-In 2013 while on a break from television series, Kevin Julio starred in numerous film television including Rute Cinta No. 23 which has nominated in Panasonic Gobel Awards 2015.
+In 2013, while on a break from television series, Kevin Julio starred in numerous film television including Rute Cinta No. 23 which has nominated in Panasonic Gobel Awards 2015.

 While he was on a break from television activity he was cast on Bangun Lagi Dong Lupus (2013) as supporting role Daniel, Acha Septriasa boyfriend, but due to his rude character toward Lupus her girlfriend left him.
-His first leading role was in the horror-comedy film Kembalinya Nenek Gayung (Nenek Gayung is Back)(2013) as Brandon.
+His first leading role was in the horror-comedy film Kembalinya Nenek Gayung (Nenek Gayung is Back) (2013) as Brandon.
 A popular actor who is tried to get his popularity back in alternative way.
 Then he starred in a historical-fiction film, Adriana (2013), as Sobar who is very serious person.
-In 2016 he was cast as villain in the comedy-superhero Jagoan Instan (Instant Hero), Romeo.
-Directed by Fajar Bustami, Jagoan Instan was filmed last year and released on Feb.
-18. For this character he is uglified with false buck teeth.
+In 2016, he was cast as villain in the comedy-superhero Jagoan Instan (Instant Hero), Romeo.
+Directed by Fajar Bustami, Jagoan Instan was filmed last year and released on 18 February.
+For this character he is uglified with false buck teeth.
 Due to tight scheduled he collapsed three times in one day during the shooting of this film.

-In 2013 he started his presenting career by co-hosting along with Olga Syahputra and Raffi Ahmad in the music program Dahsyat.
-In 2016 he hosting a new Indonesian singing talent search produced by FremantleMedia with NET., "Just Duet" aired every Saturday and Sunday at 7:30 pm from April 2 – May 22, 2016.
+In 2013, he started his presenting career by co-hosting along with Olga Syahputra and Raffi Ahmad in the music program Dahsyat.
+In 2016, he hosting a new Indonesian singing talent search produced by FremantleMedia with NET., "Just Duet" aired every Saturday and Sunday at 7:30 pm from 2 April - 22 May 2016.

-On February 8, 2016, he wrote on his Twitter that he appointed as ALBA Watch Indonesia's Brand Ambassador.